Articles | Volume 5, issue 2

 Short summary

 The rising share of wind power poses challenges to cost-effective integration while ensuring reliability.
-Balancing the needs and contributions of wind power is crucial for long-term value.
-Research should prioritize its advantages over competitors, focusing on internal challenges like control and coordination.
-Collaboration with other technologies is essential for addressing fundamental objectives of power systems—maintaining reliable supply-demand balance at least cost.
+Balancing the needs of the power system and contributions of wind power is crucial for long-term value.
+Research should prioritize wind power advantages over competitors, focussing on internal challenges.
+Collaboration with other technologies is essential for addressing the fundamental objectives of power systems – maintaining reliable supply–demand balance at the lowest cost.

 Juan Pablo Murcia Leon, Matti Juhani Koivisto, Poul Sørensen, and Philippe Magnant